Should we call gun nuts “gun nuts”?

 So, since gun nuts are just neurotic blockheads, they’re fair game for name-calling.
 But if they were truly deranged (psychotic) then, yes, we should medicate and hospitalize them.
 The problem is that there’s a huge range in the middle.

 In general, I think we progressives emasculate ourselves and fail to take advantage when we have a leg-up on a situation.
-We’re inappropriately passive, in view of the aggressiveness and viciousness of our political enemies.
+We’re inappropriately passive, in view of the viciousness of our political enemies.

 Consider how effectively right wingers eviscerated liberals like Mike Dukakis and Jimmy Carter, and how they Swift-Boated John Kerry.